 What made this job of eliminating the Japanese so hard was that they were had dug “spider holes” among the roots of the trees.
 Because of this situation, the Americans could not get a good shot at the Japanese.
 Since the stress on the crews was tremendous, the tanks rotated into the pocket one at a time.
 A tank entered the pocket and the next tank waited for the tank that had been relieved to exit the pocket before it would enter.
 This was repeated until all the tanks in the pocket were relieved.

-After the Japanese made contact with B Company, the members of the company made their way to Mariveles at the southern tip of Bataan.
+When the Japanese made contact with B Company, the members of the company made their way to Mariveles at the southern tip of Bataan.
 They were now officially Prisoners of War.
 At Mariveles, the Japanese took blankets and other items from the POWs that they could use.
-The tankers striped anything from their uniforms that indicated that they were tankers.
-They heard the rumor that the Japanese were looking for them.
+The tankers stripped anything from their uniforms that indicated that they were tankers, so they heard the rumor that the Japanese were looking for them.
 It took Bud ten days to complete the march.

 According to Bud, the worst part of the march was the lack of water and the heat.
 At the end of each day, the POWs were placed in a bullpen for the night.
 The next day the prisoners were led out of the pen four at a time.
 When 100 men had been counted, their march would start anew.
 Only those prisoners who marched were fed.
 Those who stayed in the bullpens were not fed or given anything to drink.
 Bud, on several occasions, found himself unable to march because of sore feet.
 He stayed in the bullpens and went without food or water.